longgammalabs/hanji-ts-sdk/docs/HanjiSpot.md

 There are four types of order execution behavior:

-- `limit`: place in the order book or execute and place with the market price,
+- `limit`: place in the order book or execute and place with the specified price,
 - `limit_post_only`: place or cancel the order,
 - `ioc`: execute order with the indicated price or better, the remainder is cancelled,
 - `market_execution`: execute the full order size, price parameter is omitted.